 As an early childhood educator, as well as the primary caregiver for a transgender child, Sabrina knows how important it is for children to feel accepted by society.

-That’s why she’s mobilizing to protect the law passed last year that updates Massachusetts’ non-discrimination statutes to protect transgender people from discrimination in public accommodations—places like restaurants, retail shops and doctor’s offices.
+That’s why she’s mobilizing to protect the law passed in 2016 that updates Massachusetts’ nondiscrimination statutes to protect transgender people from discrimination in public accommodations—places like restaurants, retail shops and doctor’s offices.

 “Having these protections in place make for a safer and more welcome community, for everyone, and help to open dialogue, learning and understanding,” —Sabrina

 “I know the importance of feeling validated and supported in order to thrive.
 I am a strong supporter of #TransBillMA,” she says.
 “This is something that should not be a privilege, but a right for all people, regardless of their gender identity.”